arrow_back

 Delete the Kubernetes cluster

 Task 6.
-Creating a private cluster that uses a custom subnetwork
+Create a private cluster that uses a custom subnetwork

 In the previous section Kubernetes Engine automatically created a subnetwork for you.
 In this section, you'll create your own custom subnetwork, and then create a private cluster.
 Your subnetwork has a primary address range and two secondary address ranges.